 There are many beneficial compounds in the Cannabis sativa plant other than terpenes and cannabinoids.
-The lesser-known compounds of the cannabis plant are flavonoids.
-Thus far, more than 20 flavonoids have been identified in the Cannabis sativa plant itself, but there are many more which can be found throughout nature.
-In order to get a better understanding of flavonoids, let’s discuss what they are, how they work and whether or not they are therapeutic.
+The lesser-known compounds of cannabis are flavonoids.
+Thus far, more than 20 flavonoids have been identified in the Cannabis sativa plant itself, including some newly discovered and unique, but there are many more which can be found throughout nature.
+Little is known about them, but the evidence is starting to accumulate.
+In order to get a better understanding of flavonoids, let’s discuss what they are, how they work, and whether or not they are therapeutic.

-Flavonoids are defined as “various compounds found naturally in many fruits and vegetables” as well as cannabis, tea and chocolate.
-Healthline explains that there are six different types of flavonoids, each of which are broken down differently within the body.
-The different types include flavanols, flavan-3-ols, flavones, flavanones, isoflavones and anthocyanins.
-Flavonoids are each found in different types of foods and plants, and are estimated to make up around 10% of the compounds in cannabis.
+Flavonoids are defined as “various compounds found naturally in many fruits and vegetables” as well as cannabis, tea, and chocolate.
+Healthline explains that there are six different types of flavonoids, each of which is broken down differently within the body.
+The different types include flavonols, flavan-3-ols, flavones, flavanones, isoflavones, and anthocyanins.
+Flavonoids are each found in different types of foods and plants and are estimated to make up around 10% of the compounds in cannabis.
 Let’s dive into some of the specifics of different types of flavonoids.

-A study by Johanna L. Bautista et al found that the most common flavonoids out of the 20 identified in the Cannabis sativa plant include flavone (apigenin and luteolin) and flavonol (kaempferol and quercetin).
-However, they did explain that flavones known as cannflavins A, B and C were isolated in the plant.
-Cannflavins are flavonoids unique to the cannabis plants.
+A mini-review by Johanna L. Bautista et al. found that the most common flavonoids out of the 20 identified in the Cannabis sativa plant include flavone (apigenin and luteolin) and flavonol (kaempferol and quercetin).
+However, they did explain that flavones known as cannflavins A, B, and C were isolated in the plant.
+Cannflavins are flavonoids unique to cannabis plants.
 Cannflavins A and B were discovered back in 1986 by Marilyn Barrett.

-While apigenin, luteolin, kaempferol and quercetin may be the most common according to this study, other flavonoids found in cannabis include vitexin, isovitexin, orientin and catechins.
-These latter flavonoids are all either a flavone or flavonol, and are responsible for yellowish hues in plants.
+While apigenin, luteolin, kaempferol, and quercetin may be the most common according to this study, other flavonoids found in cannabis include vitexin, isovitexin, orientin, and catechins.
+These latter flavonoids are all either a flavone or flavanol and are responsible for yellowish hues in plants.

 Anthocyanins can also be found in cannabis.
 Anthocyanins are responsible for the blue or purple pigment in certain cannabis strains.
 You can learn more about the benefits of this type of flavonoid in this article.